 090-1234-5678 |

-① Please enter the name of your local tax office.
+① For the "Competent Tax Office," please enter the name of your local tax office.

 ② For the “Date of Filing” field, please enter only the date you are filing your tax return.

-④ For your current address, please provide your full residential address, including the postal code, street number, and apartment number.
-If you are self-employed or otherwise pay taxes based on the address of your office or place of business, please circle either “Business Premises, Office, Residence, etc.,” and enter the address of your office or business in the upper section and your residential address in the lower section.
+④ For your current address, please enter your full residential address, including the postal code, street number, and apartment number.
+If you are self-employed or in a similar situation and pay taxes based on the address of your office or place of business, please circle either “Business Premises, Office, Residence, etc.,” enter the address of your office or business in the upper section, and enter your residential address in the lower section.

 ⑤ Please enter your Individual Number (My Number).

-⑥ Please enter your date of birth using the Japanese era name.
-The corresponding numbers for each era are as follows.
+⑥ Please enter your date of birth using the era name.
+The numbers corresponding to the era names are as follows.

 | Meiji | 1 |